- Back to Main

 Individuals wishing to challenge the constitutionality of a mandatory helmet law bear the burden of proving that the law is unconstitutional.
 This can be a difficult task, particularly because there is a strong presumption of validity of laws that govern public safety issues.

 If you were injured in a motorcycle accident and you were not wearing a helmet, you may have questions about whether this will affect your chances to recover damages for your injuries from the person who hit you.
-Contact Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C.in Fort Dodge, IA, to schedule a consultation with a personal injury attorney who can evaluate your situation.
+Contact Johnson, Mulholland, Cochrane, Cochrane, Yung & Engler, P.L.C., in Fort Dodge, Iowa, to schedule a consultation with a personal injury attorney who can evaluate your situation.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.